mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/admin-guide.md

 ## Installation Instructions

 Like most Atlassian add-ons, Balsamiq Wireframes for JIRA is installed via Atlassian’s [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.
-Make sure you are running an updated version of UPM before attempting to install the plugin (<a>UPM installation instructions</a>).

 To install the plugin, go to the JIRA Administration page, select "Find new add-ons" from the Add-ons panel and search for Balsamiq Wireframes for JIRA Server.